mautic/mautic-documentation/pages/12.Plugins/22.TagManager/docs.en.md

 ![Creating Tag](create_tag.png)

 In the Overview you can
- * edit or delete Tags, by hitting the Arrow-Down-Button next to the checkbox.
+ * edit or delete Tags, by pressing the arrow down button next to the checkbox.
  * batch delete Tags
  * see all Contacts with a specific Tag, by clicking on the "View _n_ contacts"